Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: Introduction

 \begin{defn*}[Polynomial sequences] Let $d,\in\N_{+}$ and $G$ be a connected simply-connected nilpotent Lie group and $(G_{i})_{i\in\N}$ be an $\N$-filtration of $G$.
 Denote $\Delta_{h}g(n):=g(n+h)g(n)^{-1}$ for all $n, h\in G$.
 A map $g\colon \Z^{d}\to G$ is an \emph{($\N$-filtered) polynomial sequence} if

 for all $m\in\N$ and $n,h_{1},\dots,h_{m}\in \Z^{d}$.
 The set of all $\N$-filtered polynomial sequences is denoted by $\poly(\Z^{d}\to G_{\N})$. \end{defn*}

 A fundamental question in higher order Fourier analysis is to study the equidistribution property of polynomial sequences.
-Let $\Omega$ be a non-empty finite set and $G/\Gamma$ be an $\N$-filtered nilmanifold.
+Let $\Omega$ be a non-empty subset of $\Z^{d}$ and $G/\Gamma$ be an $\N$-filtered nilmanifold.
 A sequence $\O\colon\Omega\to G/\Gamma$ is \emph{$\d$-equidistributed} on $G/\Gamma$ if for all Lipschitz function $F\colon G/\Gamma\to\C$ (with respect to the metric $d_{G/\Gamma}$ to be defined in Section \ref{1:s:pp3}), we have that

 where $m_{G/\Gamma}$ is the Haar measure of $G/\Gamma$ and the \emph{Lipschitz norm} is defined as